ccollicutt/ccollicutt.github.io/_posts/2023-07-30-chain-link-kubernetes-python-application.md

 ## tl;dr

-I build an app called [chain-link](https://github.com/ccollicutt/chain-link) that will create a "chain" of apps in Kubernetes of an arbitrary length.
+I built an app called [chain-link](https://github.com/ccollicutt/chain-link) that will create a "chain" of apps in Kubernetes of an arbitrary length.
 It's written in Python.

-WHile the point of this all is the app, what I learned most about what writing the CLI portion: the `chain-link-cli`.
+While the point of this all is the app, what I learned most about what writing the CLI portion: the `chain-link-cli`.
 There's actually way more code there (for better or worse) to deploy and manage the app than there is in the app itself.

 ## What is it?